mohith-sakthivel/jackie_game/README.md

 ## Game Desciption:
 This project is a Tamil card game colloquially called as 'Jackie'.
 It is a variation of the relatively more popular '28' game from Kerala.
-I was unable to find solid literature on the origin and rfules of the game.
+I was unable to find solid literature on the origin and rules of the game.
 So a few rules have been programmed as per popular consensus.

 ## Language: